 How can I ensure my first aid provisions remain effective over time?

 Keeping your first aid setup effective means doing a bit of regular housekeeping.
-This includes checking your kits often to refill used supplies and replace anything that’s expired.
+This includes checking your kits often to refill used supplies and replace anything that has expired.

-It’s also wise to periodically review your workplace’s first aid needs – especially if you introduce new processes, equipment, or if your team grows, which might bring new kinds of risks.
-Setting up a regular review schedule helps keep everything on track and ensures you’re always prepared for any situation.
+It is also wise to periodically review your workplace's first aid needs, especially if you introduce new processes, equipment, or if your team grows, which might bring new kinds of risks.
+Setting up a regular review schedule helps keep everything on track and ensures you are always prepared for any situation.

 How can MediTrain help my business manage first aid requirements?